apbarraza/apbarraza.github.io/index.md

 # Bio

 I am a PhD Research student in the field of computer science, studying at the National University of Ireland, Galway and working at the Insight Centre for Data Analytics.
-I work at the Unit for Information Mining and Retrieval (UIMR) under the supervision of Dr. Conor Hayes.
+I work under the supervision of Prof. Mathieu d'Aquin.

 My current research focuses on analyzing the role of exploration and exploitation in the area of Recommendation Systems.
 Specifically, I will aim to represent the Recommendation Systems as a reinforcement learning agent that is continuously obtaining information to refine its base knowledge.